Arvamer/gilrs/README.md

 `/dev/input/event*` file.
 This mean that user have to have read and write access to this file.
 On most distros it shouldn't be a problem, but if it is, you will have to create udev rule.

+To build GilRs, you will need pkg-config and libudev .pc file.
+On some distributions this file is packaged in separate archive (for example `libudev-dev` in Debian).

 License
 =======